POL.4.0.1 FINANCE (Ratified 29.05.2023)

 10. Where the homestay student wishes to withdraw from the programme, at least two weeks notice must be given in writing to the International Student Director.
 These may be refunded according to the schools refund policy.

-11. Advice and a support infrastructure for homestay carers will be provided by the Homestay Counsellor.
+11. Advice and a support infrastructure for homestay carers will be provided by the Homestay Coordinator.

 Designated Caregivers